The Message Editor includes a Dynamic Content zone that you can use to target content to selected Contacts. This ability is what makes it dynamic.

 - Now, click back into your Dynamic Content block so you can switch to your other view(s).
 Then, simply repeat these steps to add content to them.

-Create default views
+Create default Views

-When you create a Dynamic Content block, whether existing or new, you have the freedom to specify what to display to recipients who don't match your chosen targeting parameter (field, group, or tag) and associated View(s).
-While you can opt to simply not display any content, you also have the option to set up a Default View to act as catchall that ensures all recipients see something.
+When you create a Dynamic Content block, whether existing or new, you have the freedom to specify what to display to Contacts who don't match your chosen targeting parameter (field, group, or tag) and associated View(s).
+While you can opt to simply not display any content, you also have the option to set up a Default View to act as catchall that ensures all Contacts see something.

 Preview Dynamic Content